naistangz/Technical_Training/docs/Week2_SQL/sql_day2.md

 > * Used to manage transactions in the database
 > * Used to manage changes made by DML statements

+*Tip:* use `DROP` before `CREATE` to remove database that already exists with the same name, allowing you to create database/table.

 ## Data Types (Part 1)
 * **VARCHAR**